pittcsc/pittcswiki/src/guides/zero-to-offer/building-your-case.md

 Pretend there is an amazing tech company called “WaterBnb”.
 Everyone wants to work at WaterBnb.
 They have brilliant people, amazing food, good values, pay a lot, and have a powerful mission that you agree with.
 WaterBnb is growing their business and in order to do that, they need great software engineers (like you)!
 They have decided that creating an internship program and hiring college new grads is the most surefire way to secure emerging tech talent!

 How can WaterBnb recruit the top software engineers out of college, at scale?
 How can they make a fair process that allows them to quickly filter through thousands and thousands applicants?
 The best way is to have an online application process.
 Send recruiters and engineers to top college’s career fairs for marketing.
-Review resumes, and then put “qualified” candidates through a series of interviews.
+Review resumes and then put “qualified” candidates through a series of interviews.
 Companies will differ in what exactly they look for in these interviews, but ultimately, all companies want great software engineers.
 WaterBnb has limited headcount, so they can only hire the most qualified candidates that add to their talent pool.

 You are looking for an internship, and you would really love to work at WaterBnb.
 But, you would also be more than happy to work at FireBnb, EarthBnb, AirBnb, and plenty of other companies.
 Luckily for you, all of these companies are looking for great software engineers for their company and you learned in the application process section that it is in your best interest to apply everywhere.
 So the best thing that you can do to improve your chances at getting hired is to become a great software engineer!